LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 * I removed all of the unnecessary ARIA
 * I added a more descriptive `title` to the iFrame
 * I added a link at the end of each stat that references a footnote, there are 2 sources in the footnotes and they are correctly linked
-* I was reluctant to add links, I just wanted to create an `aria-describedby` reference on the `<li>` element, as I mistakingly thought that would work, but it isn't actually announced, so given that I just wanted the description to be announced by a screen reader, I was pretty much constrained to using an interactive element and only an `<a>` would be appropriate here.
+* I was reluctant to add links, I just wanted to create an `aria-describedby` reference on the `<li>` element, as I mistakenly thought that would work, but it isn't actually announced, so given that I just wanted the description to be announced by a screen reader, I was pretty much constrained to using an interactive element and only an `<a>` would be appropriate here.
 Now, as the `<a>` has `aria-describedby`, a screen reader user can at least hear the description without clicking on the link
 * I added the word "logo" to the logo's alt text, just to make it a little clearer
 * I added removed the `target="_blank"` and the visually hidden text, as user choice is always key, so it is best to open in the same tab by default